Assessing (H)EFT theory errors by pitting EoM against Field Redefinitions: A Case Study

-Figure~\ref{fig:4topxs} illustrates the dependence of the total cross section on the HEFT coefficient $\abb$ for both truncation schemes.
+To quantify the impact of $\obb$ on this channel, we evaluated both linear and quadratic contributions to the amplitude.
+Cross sections were generated using \texttt{MadGraph5}\_\texttt{aMC@NLO}~\cite{Alwall:2011uj}, with the modified propagator structures from Eqs.~\eqref{eq:vanfactors} and~\eqref{eqn:frfactors} implemented directly via manual edits to the \texttt{Helas} routines~\cite{Murayama:1992gi}.
+This ensured a consistent treatment of interference and squared terms originating from Higgs-mediated contributions.
+The resulting changes in the total cross section are shown in Fig.~\ref{fig:4topxs}, where a clear distinction between the linear and quadratic effects of $\obb$ can be seen.
+Figure~\ref{fig:4topxs} also illustrates the dependence of the total cross section on the HEFT coefficient $\abb$ for both truncation schemes.
 The light and dark blue bands represent projected 95\% confidence level sensitivities at the LHC~\cite{CMS:2023ftu} and HL-LHC~\cite{ATLAS:2025jdz}, respectively.
-As expected, the quadratic truncation yields tighter constraints, owing to the enhancement from squared terms at larger values of $\abb$.
+The quadratic truncation yields tighter constraints, owing to the enhancement from squared terms at larger values of $\abb$.
 This contrasts with the Higgs signal strength fits discussed earlier, where both truncations gave nearly identical bounds, due to the stronger experimental constraints and the on-shell nature of the Higgs boson in those channels.
 The qualitative difference in four top quark final states is that the latter is rare, and the experimental sensitivity is comparably loose.
 Under such conditions, limits are susceptible to multiple BSM insertions, which can then also be used as a measure of uncertainty.
-In line with the lower sensitivity to four top quark production, this uncertainty, which is also included in Fig.~\ref{fig:4topxs}, is large.
+In line with the lower experimental sensitivity to four top quark production, this theoretical uncertainty, which is also included in Fig.~\ref{fig:4topxs}, is large.
 The sensitivity to multiple operator insertions highlights the importance of accounting for non-linear effects in off-shell processes, such as four-top production.
 From the perspective of Monte Carlo event simulation, which is particularly relevant for the experimental collaborations, the linearisation of cross sections is also a non-trivial task for the present case of propagator modifications.